bartvanhoey/AbpBlazorMyTheme/README.md

 * Run the `AbpBlazorMyTheme.HttpApi.Host` application to start the server side.
 * Run the `AbpBlazorMyTheme.Blazor` application to start the Blazor UI project.

-## Copy BasicTheme and Theming project to the src folder of your project
+## Copy BasicTheme to the src folder of your project

 * Open a command prompt and clone the [apb repository](https://github.com/abpframework/abp) into your computer.